 - Help your sauce thicken.
 Once the sauce base is put together, you’ll want to cook it 3-5 minutes to let the sauce thicken before adding your cheese.

 - Turn off the heat.
-To help the gouda mac and cheese sauce have that perfect consistency, you need to remove the sauce from heat before adding your cheese.
+To help the sauce have that perfect consistency, you need to remove the sauce from heat before adding your cheese.
 Stir well as the cheese is melting into the milk mixture.

-- Make your own breadcrumbs.
+- Make homemade breadcrumbs.
 If you have some stale or dry bread, cut it into cubes than bake it in the oven at 300 degrees for 15 minutes.
 Then, use a food processor to pulse it into crumbs.
+Alternately, try a cornflake topping like I do in funeral potatoes recipe.

 - pepper to taste